-Citation with stable link: Philip A. Harland, 'Judean perspectives: Anonymous on Abraham’s contributions (before the mid-first century BCE),' Last modified January 9, 2023, http://philipharland.com/Blog/?p=6275.
+Citation with stable link: Philip A. Harland, 'Judean wisdom: Anonymous on Abraham’s contributions (before the mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified June 2, 2023, http://philipharland.com/Blog/?p=6275.

 Ancient authors: Anonymous author of unknown work, as summarized by Alexander Polyhistor (early first century BCE) and later cited by Eusebius of Caesarea, Preparation for the Gospel 9.18.2. (early fourth century CE) (link to Greek text; link to full English trans.).